 Its time to sell your Auto, Motorcycle, or RV and you immediately begin to consider your "seller options."
-The options have pretty much stayed the same for decades, but the tools, time invested, and financial implications of each option have definitely changed, so it is worth taking a fresh look:
+Search the web for keyphrase, 'Options for Selling My Car," and 99.9% of the articles written by best-known, so-called "experts" present you with only two options available: dealer trade-in or sell it yourself.
+However, there is also a little known selling option called dealer consignment that has grown in popularity and availability.
+The three options have pretty much stayed the same for decades, but the tools, time invested, and financial implications of each option have definitely changed, so it is worth taking a fresh look:

 Dealer Trade-in and Instant Cash Offers